If you are working through a divorce, choose Baseline Appraisal Services to provide a true value of real estate to be divided.

-Settling a divorce involves many decisions, including "Who gets the house".
-There are generally two alternatives regarding the house - it can be sold and the proceeds divvied up, or one party can "buy out" the other.
-In either case, one or both parties would find it in their best interest to order an appraisal of the mutual real estate.
+We understand that divorce is never easy.
+There are numerous choices looming, including what happens to the shared residence.
+There are generally two options when it comes to real estate - it can be put on the market and the proceeds split, or one party can "buy out" the other.
+In either case, one or both parties would be wise to commission an appraisal of the residence.

-Contact us Baseline Appraisal Services can assist if you need an appraisal for the purposes of a divorce or other allocation of assets.
+Contact us Baseline Appraisal Services can help if you need an appraisal dealing with a divorce or other separation of assets.

-An appraisal for the purpose of assent division needs a well-established, authoritative document that can be supported in court.
-Baseline Appraisal Services guarantees the very best in service with professional courtesy and well-supported conclusions.
-Through experience and education, we've learned how to provide for the sensitive needs of a divorce situation.
+An appraisal for the purpose of assent division must have a well-supported, authoritative document that is defensible during a trial.
+Baseline Appraisal Services guarantees an exceptional level of service with professional courtesy and the highest quality appraisal.
+Through experience and education, we've learned how to care for the prickly needs of a divorce situation.

-Attorneys in NH and accountants rely on our analysis when figuring out what the real property is worth for estates, divorces, or other disputes where it is relevant.
-We have a lot of expertise dealing with all the parties involved and We understand their needs and are accustomed to dealing with all parties involved.
-We provide appraisal documents for courts or various agencies that meet or exceed their requirements.
+Attorneys in NH and accountants rely on our appraisals when ascertaining real property values for estates, divorces, or other disputes where it is important.
+We have a great deal of expertise working with everyone involved and We understand their needs and are accustomed to dealing with all parties involved.
+We submit appraisal documents for courts or various agencies that meet or exceed their requirements.

-For attorneys working with a divorce, your case's evidence frequently requires an appraisal to ascertain fair market value for the residential real estate involved.
-Often the divorce date differs from the date you purchased the appraisal.
-We're experienced with the techniques and what is essential to develop a retroactive appraisal with an effective date and Fair Market Value conclusion matching the date of divorce.
-For each divorce appraisal we perform we understand that they require prudence with the utmost care.
-The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which dictates confidentiality, ensuring the utmost discretion.
+For legal professionals representing a client in a divorce, your case's research regularly requires an appraisal to establish fair market value for the residential real estate involved.
+Many times the divorce date can be different from the date you ordered the appraisal.
+We're versed in the procedures and what's needed to perform a retroactive appraisal with an effective date and Fair Market Value estimate corresponding to the date of divorce.
+For each divorce appraisal we perform we keep in mind that they require prudence with the utmost care.
+The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) dictates confidentiality, ensuring the utmost discretion.